 Antivirus or firewall may sometimes detect secured traffic as an unsecured one, causing the error.
 Disabling these securities may perhaps solve your problem.

 Windows Firewall: Go to Control Panel > Windows Firewall, click on the “Turn Windows Firewall on or off” link on the left side, to turn off your firewall.

 Later disable Antivirus software on a temporary basis.
 Check if the error is solved and after accessing your safe site, don’t forget to enable these securities again.

 #6.
 Reset your IP address & Clear DNS Cache:

-Many users are unknown about the fact that DNS Resolver Cache is a temporary storage made by the computer’s operating system, which keeps records of all recently visited websites, webpages as well as domains.
-Its function is the same as browser cache, quick loading of websites and hence occurrence of error occurs when DNS Cache is overloaded.
+Many users are unknown about the fact that DNS Resolver Cache is temporary storage made by the computer’s operating system, which keeps records of all recently visited websites, webpages as well as domains.
+Its function is the same as browser cache, quick loading of websites and hence the occurrence of error occurs when DNS Cache is overloaded.
 Reset IP and Flush DNS Cache to flush out the error.

 - Open the command prompt programme by clicking on Start>type cmd.exe

 - Right click cmd.exe and select “Run as administrator”>Yes.